 Anyone who is moving to Nova Scotia from another Canadian Province or Territory within Canada must obtain a licence from the Cosmetology Association of Nova Scotia in order to provide any cosmetology service to the general public.
-In order to obtain a licence from the Association, the applicant must submit a Credential Review Application for review.
-More information on the Credential Review process can be found on the Association's website.
+To obtain a licence from the Association, the applicant must submit a Credential Review application for review.
+More information on the Credential Review process can be found on the Association's website under the "Licensing" tab.